JoshuaKozlo/international-space-station/README.md

 # International Space Station (ISS)

 Command-line app for getting the ISS location, passover time at a earth location and the number of people in space.
-Pulls data from [http://api.open-notify.org](http://api.open-notify.org)
+Pulls data from [http://api.open-notify.org](http://api.open-notify.org) and generates a passover time at a observer location using Skyfield.

 ## Quick Start